c3-time-domain/SeeChange/docs/setup.md

   MAILHOG_PORT=<port>
 ```

 `<yourname>` can be any string you want.
 If you are also using `docker compose` in the tests subdirectory, you will be happier if you use a different string here than you use there.  `<UID>` and `<GID>` are your userid and groupid respectively; you can find these on Linux by running the command `id`; use the numbers after `uid=` and `gid=`.
 (Do not include the name in parentheses, just the number.)
-The three <port> lines are optional; see below.
+The three <port> lines are optional.
 CONDUCTOR_PORT defaults to 8082, WEBAP_PORT to 8081, and MAILHOG_PORT to 8025.
-If multiple people are running docker on the same machine, you will probably need to configure these; otherwise, the defaults are fine.
+If multiple people are running docker on the same machine, you will probably need to configure these; otherwise, the defaults are probably fine.
+(If, when running `docker compose up` below, you get errors about ports in use, that means you probably need to set these numbers.)
 Once you start a container, services inside the container will be available on those ports of `localhost` on the host machine.
 That is, if you've set `CONDUCTOR_PORT=8082` (or just left it at the default), a web browser on the host machine pointed at `https://localhost:8082/` will show the conductor's web interface.
 (Because it uses a self-signed SSL certificate inside the dev environment, your browser will give you a security warning that you need to agree to override in order to actually load the page.)

 Once you've set these environment variables— either in a `.env` file, with three `export` commands, or by prepending them to every `docker compose` command you see below, you can start up a development shell in which to run code by running, while in the `devshell` subdirectory: